Data Recovery & Backup

 Whether the missing files were deleted, moved, synced or hidden

 The aim is not to guess.
 The aim is to work out whether the issue is a simple file-location problem, a cloud-sync issue, an account issue or a genuine drive problem.
-See the data recovery guide for Epping for more on what to expect.
+See the data recovery guide for Epping for more on what to expect, or read our guide on recovering deleted files for a broader overview.

 What We Found